-A matrix for RAPD and combined was generated by scoring reproducible bands as 1 for their presence and as 0 for their absence across the cultivars.
-Genetic similarity coefficients were computed as following according to 28 similarity = $$\frac{2N_X y}{N_X + N_Y}$$ where 'Nx' and 'Ny' are the number of bands present in cultivars 'x' and 'y', respectively; and Nxy are the number of bands shared by the cultivars 'x' and 'y'.
+A matrix for RAPD was generated by scoring reproducible bands as (1) for their presence and as (0) for their absence across the cultivars.
+Genetic similarity coefficients were computed following as under;

+similarity = $$\frac{2N{XY}}{N_X + N_Y}$$

+where 'Nx' and 'Ny' are the number of bands present in cultivars 'x' and 'y', respectively; and Nxy are the number of bands shared by the cultivars 'x' and 'y'.

-The data were subsequently used to construct a dendrogram using the un-weighted pair group method of arithmetic averages (UPGMA) 29 employing sequential, agglomerative hierarchic and non-overlapping clustering (SAHN).
-All the computations were carried out using the software NTSYS-PC (Numerical Taxonomy and Multivariate Analysis System), version 2.1.30 Correlation coefficients were calculated using similarity coefficients obtained from RAPD-PCR.
+The data were subsequently used to construct a dendrogram using the un-weighted pair group method of arithmetic averages (UPGMA) employing sequential, agglomerative hierarchic and non-overlapping clustering (SAHN).
+All the computations were carried out using the software NTSYS-PC (Numerical Taxonomy and Multivariate Analysis System), version 2.1.
+Correlation coefficients were calculated using similarity coefficients obtained from RAPD-PCR.